Nine myths about drinking distilled water

 Producing distilled water is expensive and uses lots of electricity.

-The FACTS: Distillers do use electricity to produce pure water.
-A typical home water distiller uses around 3 kilowatt hours to make 4 litres of water.
-Using an average electricity cost of 12p per kilowatt hour, 4 litres of distilled water would cost about 9p per litre.
-This is cheaper, purer and more convenient than bottled water.
+The FACTS: Water distillers do use electricity to produce pure water.
+A typical home water distiller uses around 3-kilowatt hours to make 4 litres of water.
+Using an average electricity cost of 28p per kilowatt hour, to distil 4 litres of water at home would cost about 21p per litre.
+That makes distilled water cheaper, purer and more convenient than bottled water.

 William Fryer MA Oxon

 William is a Human Scientist and director of Megahome-Distillers.co.uk.
-Having worked for 22 years in the corporate environment he is now studying a medical degree.
-His interests include: human beings, white water kayaking and walking in rugged environments.
+Having worked for 22 years in the corporate environment he is decided to change career and completed a medical degree.
+His interests include human beings, white water kayaking and walking in rugged environments.

 Sources of data: